IMPORTANT COURT NOTICE

 - No-Contest – Similar to guilty, but you’re not admitting personal liability - which could have been used against you in cases where bodily injury or property damages are claimed.

 In both Guilty and No-Contest pleas you will have the opportunity to make a statement after which the judge will review your case, and factors including your statement, the officer’s statement and any prior record, before rendering judgement.
-Forfeitures will be due immediately, however you may be granted time to pay or alternate arrangements if indigent.
-Payments may be made in person or on line at the Court’s website.
+Forfeitures will be due immediately; however, you may be granted time to pay or alternate arrangements if indigent.
+Payments may be made by mail, online at the website: www.cityofcolumbuswi.com, or deposited in the drop box at the Court Clerk’s office in City Hall.

-Questions may be directed to the City Municipal Court Clerk at 920-623-5922.
+Questions may be directed to the City Municipal Court Clerk at firstname.lastname@example.org or phone: (920) 623-5922.
 Thank you for your patience and understanding.

 The City of Columbus Municipal Court was established by Ordinance on November 8, 2018, in order to provide the most effective local judicial process for the community.